SIM-Lab-SIUE/mc451-fall24/_book/03-research_papers.md

 **Use the library's databases.** The library subscribes to a variety of databases that contain research articles.
 These databases can be searched by keyword, author, or subject.

 **Ask for help from a research assistant.** Many libraries have research assistants who can help you find research articles.

-### Search for preprints. {.unnumbered}

-A research preprint is a preliminary version of a research paper that is made available online before it has been peer-reviewed and published in a journal.
-Preprints are often used by researchers to share their work with the wider community and to get feedback on their findings.

-Preprints can be a valuable resource for researchers, as they can provide access to the latest research findings before they are published.
-They can also help researchers to get feedback on their work and to collaborate with other researchers.

-However, it is important to keep in mind that preprints have not been peer-reviewed and may contain errors.
-Therefore, it is important to evaluate the quality of the preprint carefully before citing it in your own research.

-Here are some of the advantages of using preprints:

-**Faster dissemination of research findings.** Preprints can be made available online much faster than traditional journal articles, which can take months or even years to publish.
-This allows researchers to share their work with the wider community more quickly and to get feedback on their findings.

-**Increased collaboration.** Preprints can be a valuable tool for collaboration, as they allow researchers to share their work with other researchers before it has been published.
-This can help to identify potential errors and to improve the quality of the research.

-**Reduced publication bias.** Preprints can help to reduce publication bias, which is the tendency for journals to publish research that supports the authors' hypothesis.
-This is because preprints are not subject to the same peer-review process as journal articles, and therefore, they are more likely to be published regardless of the findings.

-Here are some of the disadvantages of using preprints:

-**Unreviewed research.** Preprints have not been peer-reviewed, which means that they may contain errors.
-Therefore, it is important to evaluate the quality of the preprint carefully before citing it in your own research.

-**Potential for plagiarism.** Preprints are publicly available, which means that there is a potential for plagiarism.
-Therefore, it is important to give credit to the original authors of the research when you cite a preprint.

-**Legal issues.** There are a number of legal issues that can arise with the use of preprints.
-For example, it is important to make sure that you have the right to share the preprint and that you are not violating the authors' copyright.

-**Search preprint repositories.** There are a number of preprint repositories that you can search, such as:

--   arXiv

--   bioRxiv

--   medRxiv

--   PeerJ Preprints

--   PsyArXiv

--   SocArXiv

-**Use specialized search engines.** There are also a number of specialized search engines that can be used to find preprints, such as:

--   Preprints.org

--   ASAPbio

--   PreLights

--   Publons

-When using preprints, it is important to keep in mind that they have not been peer-reviewed and may contain errors.
-Therefore, it is important to evaluate the quality of the preprint carefully before citing it in your own research.

-Here are some things to consider when evaluating a preprint:

--   The author's credentials

--   The methodology used

--   The findings of the study

--   The potential for bias

 ### Use social media. {.unnumbered}